-My name is Katelyn and I hail from this lovely little state called Maine.
-Often times when I’m out exploring the world, no one has heard of Maine, which makes me cry inside.
+My name is Katelyn, and I hail from this lovely little state called Maine.
+Often when I’m out exploring the world, no one has heard of Maine, which makes me cry inside.
 I feel very fortunate to have been born and raised in a state where people love to vacation.
 There is a reason we call Maine “Vacationland” or by the newer motto… “The way life should be.”

 As much as I love Maine, I also love taking off for adventures to far off places.
 I often travel solo so I can wander off to explore the unbeaten path and dive into the local culture.
 I just started my Great Escape in January 2016!
 I’ve been working hard (aka I’m a workaholic) for the past three years to save enough money to turn my dream into a reality.
-I’ll be traveling through Central America, Europe, and Middle East before settling down in Australia on a Working Holiday Visa.
+I’m currently working and traveling around Australia for the next year.
+It’s a childhood dream come true!

 I’m a bit of a mixed bag when it comes to my life priorities.
 Maybe because I want everything at once?
 As much as I love stashing away money for traveling the world, I love saving money in my emergency fund and paying off my student loans just as equally.
 You’ll see a lot about personal finance on this blog as I navigate my way through my finances as I grow my emergency fund and attempt to pay off $20,000 of student loan debt in 3 years all while traveling the world full-time.
 Whew… that was a mouth full!